 There is a certain initialization routine, with regards to the IMU, that must be followed while the device is on the ground to ensure proper measurements can be realized during flight.
 Before the rotational matrix can be formed from the electronic gyroscope measurements, the rotational matrix must be first initialized while the device is on the ground.
 Rmat is first initialized to the following…

 This matrix is an identity matrix that sets up earth’s reference frame for all subsequent measurements to be derived from.
-Once this initial Rmat is created the code will progress to update Rmat to the orientation information derived from the accelerometer and the magnetometer.
+Once this initial Rmat is created the code progressed to update Rmat to the orientation information derived from the accelerometer and the magnetometer.
 This updated Rmat is the aircrafts initial heading while on the ground.
 Each subsequent iteration of the rotational matrix update is set equal to RmatOld, which provides a reference to derive the rotational angles from the gyro measurements.

 The rotational matrix calculation is derived from the rotational rates that are measured by the gyroscopes.
-One gyroscope measures roll and pitch, the IDG500; yaw rotational rate is then measured by a dedicated single axis gyro.
-The measurements that are recorded by the gyroscopes are voltages that correspond to rotational rates that are experienced by the aircraft in relation to a given axis.
-These values must then be converted to their corresponding rotational rates to be able to acquire the angular measurement to be able to set up the rotational matrix.
+The tri-axial gyroscope, ITG-3200 then utilizes I2C to communicate with the microcontroller.
+An address and start flag is sent to the sensor, followed by a register address of the axis that is to be sampled.
+This value is then incorporated into the rotational matrix by DCM.c.

-The dual axis gyroscope that is being used for the IMU sensor board, IDG500, has two sensitivity modes.
-Each mode has its own zero rate voltage and sensitivity range.
-The sensitivity range that has been chosen for the purposes of this design corresponds to ±500 °⁄s.
-Taking into account the given sensitivity range of the sensor and the nominal zero rate output, the rate of rotation can be derived using equation XX.
-Given that the group now have the rotational rate, a relation to the angle of orientation can be made.
+Given that the group now has the rotational rate, a relation to the angle of orientation can be made.
 The angle of rotation, with respects to the gyro measurements can be made by relating measurements over a specified time period, T.[5]

 Taking the equations from above the group can now form the preliminary rotational matrix.
 Recall from the research section that…